Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 | Review | 5 to 10 min | Self-annotate, then engine check, log one lesson |

 The faster gains come from removing specific leaks, not from "knowing more theory."
 Track your rating on Day 1, Day 15, Day 30.
-Also track: how often you reach a position you recognize by move 10, and how much clock time you use on moves 1 to 15.
+Also track: how often you reach a position you recognise by move 10, and how much clock time you use on moves 1 to 15.
+Those two are stronger signals than rating noise.

 Common Mistakes